hydro-informatics/hydro-informatics.github.io/_sources/numerics/gaia-basics.md

 ```

 Gaia derives mixed cohesive and non-cohesive sediment beds from the composition of the active layer.
 Non-cohesive sediment in the form of gravel and cobble is transported as bedload and sand is transported in suspension.
 Cohesive sediment is purely transported as suspended load.
 The {{ gaia }} provide more information on the transport of mixed sediment in section 3.2.1.
 In addition, riverbed consolidation can be modeled by defining the **BED MODEL** keyword with `2` (cf. {{ gaia }}, section 3.3).

+## Implementation of Bedload and Suspended Load

+Sediment transport modeling is often very computationally expensive.
+Therefore, it is important to be clear about the primary type of sediment transport mode and to activate only the most important phenomenon.
+For this reason, answer the question ***What type of sediment transport phenomenon is predominant in the model?*** If you are not sure about the answer this question, revise the section on {ref}`sediment transport modes <gaia-seditrans>`.
+Ultimately, here are some practice oriented hints:

+ * **Bedload only**: Modeling suspended load in a gravel-cobble bed river with a sand content (i.e., the sediment is mostly larger than 2 mm) of less than 5-10% is not purposeful and the definition `SUSPENSION FOR ALL SANDS : NO` should be used.
+In this case, the {ref}`section on bedload modeling <gaia-bl>` provides all necessary information and the suspended load section can be skipped.
+* **Suspended load only**: Fine particle displacement in reservoirs, lakes, or coastal areas, primarily involves suspended load processes.
+If the sediment is generally finer than 1 mm, modeling bedload may not be necessary.
+In this case, skip the bedload modeling section and directly jump to the {ref}`section on suspended load modeling <gaia-sl>`.
+* **Bedload and suspended load**: When the sediment mixture involves sand particles with diameters between 1-2 mm, and/or particles that may be both finer or coarser, mixed transport processes drive sediment transport.
+In this case, both the sections on {ref}`bedload <gaia-bl>` and {ref}`suspended load <gaia-sl>` modeling should be accomplished successively.
+* **Cohesive sediment**: When cohesive sediment is in the system (i.e., grain diameters of less than 0.06 mm), {ref}`suspended load <gaia-sl>` modeling must be activated.

+This eBook features the implementation of combined bedload and suspended load modeling in a short river section with a gravel-cobble bed and high sand content.